Energy, exercise, health and well-being have been linked inextricably in my life ever since I can remember.

 I developed individual and group programs for what would become Lori Michiel Fitness.

 Early on, I trained clients in my home or theirs.
 I hadn’t considered small group classes until I was approached by an Executive Director at an assisted living community who sought my services.
 The goal was to create fun programs that would reduce falling, allow movement with less pain, promote energy, relieve depression and build strength.

 Success came quickly.
 After my first year in business I received a call from a physician’s office whose patient lived 25 miles away.
 Since it was impractical to train them myself, I promised the doctor I would find the right person to help.
 It was apparent that it was time to build my own team: a team of passionate, smart and highly skilled professionals with the talent and right attitude to train older adults and seniors…just as I was doing.
 After one phone call, I found the perfect trainer.
 I conducted the initial assessment, then coached the trainer based on that information.
 We arranged a schedule, and the trainer continued from there.
 I remained involved throughout the client’s life.

 The Lori Method™ is Born

 Trainers who wanted to expand their knowledge base and be more successful in their practice, sought me out.
 The word-of-mouth demand grew.
-It inspired me to create specialized courses in Parkinson’s, arthritis, osteoporosis and other senior conditions so trainers could learn and apply new techniques to their business.
+It inspired me to create specialized courses in Parkinson’s, arthritis, osteoporosis, Alzheimer’s disease and dementia, and other senior conditions, so trainers could learn and apply new techniques to their business.

 My intuition and natural matchmaking skills serve me well when I’m pairing trainers with clients who live anywhere from the San Fernando Valley to Los Angeles, Ventura and Orange Counties.
 I remain involved in every step of the process as coach and mentor.